-5.2.118-122 Windmill Hill (Site 3)
+4.2.118-122 Windmill Hill (Site 3)

 Discussions have been proceeding with a developer who wishes to undertake retail led mixed use scheme.
 An Outline planning application was submitted in October 2010 and a verbal update on the progress of the determination of this application will be provided at the meeting.
-A public car park is proposed to be included in the scheme and, should it be declared surplus to requirements, its disposal would generate a capital receipt to the Council
+The land occupied by the existing public car park is proposed to be included in the scheme, and the Council has now been formally approached to discuss a potential disposal.

-5.3.
+4.3.
 Providence Methodist Church (Site 1)

 This site had been considered for the location of a LIFT scheme (a health led development) and replacement church facility.
 However after initial feasibility work it was not considered suitable due to its size and other limitations, being primarily topography and access.
-Discussions are now proceeding with representatives from the church with a view to redevelopment for social housing, incorporating a replacement church facility.
+Discussions are now proceeding with representatives from the church with a view to potential redevelopment for social housing, incorporating a replacement church facility.
 The site could be suitable for an extra care development or development specifically for the elderly.
-There will be however be issues related to the loss of the historic church building that will need to be considered in line with the Council's planning policies.
+There would however, be issues related to the loss of the historic church building that will need to be considered in line with the Council's planning policies.

-5.4.
+4.4.
 LIFT Scheme (Site 4)

 NHS Dudley, the Primary Care Trust (PCT) has identified Cradley as a location for a LIFT scheme and although negotiations with the Methodist Church were not progressed due to the unsuitability of the site, the PCT currently remains committed to locating a scheme in the Cradley/Windmill Hill area.
 The only potential sites in the area are those already occupied but with redevelopment potential around the Toys Lane/Windmill Hill junction.
 These sites are predominantly in private ownership and have considerable issues to overcome.
-A proposal to use the site of the Labour Club with additional surrounding land has been developed.
+A proposal to use the site of the Labour Club with additional surrounding land was developed.
 However there are considerable acquisition and disturbance costs, as well as possible relocation requirements.
 It is unlikely that this would make a LIFT scheme viable.